artghieri/A-Introduction-to-Python-3/guide.md

 print(f"{temperature_celsius} degrees Celsius is equal to {temperature_fahrenheit} degrees Fahrenheit.")
 ```

-In this example, the lambda expression `lambda celsius: (celsius * 9/5) + 32` creates a function that converts temperatures from Celsius to Fahrenheit.
-This function is then used to convert a specific temperature from Celsius to Fahrenheit.
+> ***Note:** The lambda expression creates a function that converts temperatures from Celsius to Fahrenheit.*

-Another practical example would be using lambda expressions in filtering operations:
+Another practical example would be using lambda expressions in **filtering** operations:

 ```python
 numbers = [1, 2, 3, 4, 5, 6, 7, 8, 9, 10]